 - Loss of enjoyment of life

 - Loss of consortium

 - Disability or disfigurement

 Even if your damages aren’t listed above, you can factor them into your settlement so long as your car accident caused them.

 You Can Also Recover an Award for Punitive Damages

-Punitive damages don’t apply to every car accident, but South Carolina law allows you to receive an award for them if your accident qualifies.
-Punitive damages are different from regular compensatory damages because they’re mainly a form of punishment for the at-fault party for egregious negligence or wrongdoing.
+Punitive damages don’t apply to every car accident.
+However, South Carolina law allows you to receive an award for them if your accident qualifies.
+Punitive damages are different from regular compensatory damages because they are mainly a form of punishment for the at-fault party for egregious negligence or wrongdoing.

 There are caps on punitive damages, but they get removed if:

 - The driver was operating their motor vehicle under the influence of any drug or alcohol

 - The driver willfully intended to cause you harm or caused the accident out of maliciousness.